AdobeDocs/campaign.en/help/v8/start/create-message.md

 Adobe Campaign v8 comes with the following delivery channels:

 * **Email channel**: email deliveries let you send personalized emails to the target population.
-Learn more in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-emails/about-email-channel.html).
+Learn more in [this page](../send/email.md).

 * **Direct mail channel**: direct mail deliveries let you generate an extraction file which contains data on the target population.
-Learn more in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-direct-mail/about-direct-mail-channel.html)
+Learn more in [this page](../send/direct-mail.md)

 * **Mobile channel**: deliveries on mobile channels let you send personalized SMS to the target population.
-Learn more in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-messages-on-mobiles/sms-channel.html)
+Learn more in [this page](../send/sms.md)

 * **Mobile application channel**: mobile app deliveries let you send notifications to iOS and Android systems.
-Learn more in [Campaign Classic documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/sending-messages/sending-push-notifications/about-mobile-app-channel.html)
+Learn more in [this page](../push.md)

 ## Choose how to send your messages